 Shrub roses, or landscape roses, are a fairly new group of modern roses.
 They are eminently useful for many purposes including hedging, massing for drifts of color, in perennial borders or as accents.

 David Austin Roses: The great rose breeder, David Austin, passed away in 2018, but he left an outstanding legacy of modern shrub roses.
 He thought that most modern roses lacked the grace of old roses, and also the scent, so he sought to create modern roses with the form, grace and perfume of the old roses with repeat flowering and healthy vigor.
 His success can be seen in the examples below.
 David Austin Roses, or English Roses, as he called them, are cherished all over the world.

-Drift® Roses, created by the French House of Meilland, which also created the famous ‘Knock Out®’ series of shrub roses, is a very useful series to use as a ground cover, for small spaces, in the mixed perennial border, or even for a low hedge as they grow to about 18”.
+Drift® Roses, created by Star Roses, which also introduced the famous ‘Knock Out®’ series of shrub roses, is a very useful series to use as a ground cover, for small spaces, in the mixed perennial border, or even for a low hedge as they grow to about 18”.
 Available in colors of white, yellow, apricot, coral, pink, rose and red.
 Zone 4-11.

 Knock Out® roses, Zones 5-9.
 Afraid to grow roses?
-Here’s one you can hardly fail with from the French rose breeders, the House of Meilland.
-The Knock Out® series of shrub roses will bloom almost non-stop from late spring until frost leading to widespread use by landscapers and homeowners alike.
+Here’s one you can hardly fail with bred by American William Radler and introduced by Star Roses, The Knock Out® series of shrub roses will bloom almost non-stop from late spring until frost leading to widespread use by landscapers and homeowners alike.
 They are known for their disease resistance, and are available in a multitude of colors including red, pink, blush, coral, yellow, and white.
 Zones 4-11.

 Other great modern shrub roses: